open-power-host-os/builds/docs/install_packages.md

 and a yum configuration file pointing to an accessible yum repository containing the Host OS packages.

-If you've just executed the build script and want to use the local yum repository containing the built packages, your yum configuration file will be available at `result/repository_config/latest`.
+If you've just followed the [Quick Start guide](https://github.com/open-power-host-os/builds#quick-start) and want to use the local yum repository containing the built packages, your yum configuration file will be available at `result/repository_config/latest`.
 Otherwise, you'll need one pointing to the remote yum repository.